 God promised the nation of Israel protection from their enemies as part of their covenant to Him.
 “The LORD will cause your enemies who rise against you to be defeated before your face; they shall come out against you one way and flee before you seven ways” (Deuteronomy 28:7).
 This covenant, however, was conditional on the nation’s obedience to Him.

 God’s promise of protection was stated in between these terms, “if you diligently obey the voice of the Lord your God, to observe carefully all His commandments which I command you today, that the Lord your God will set you high above all nations of the earth…But… if you do not obey the voice of the Lord your God… all these curses will come upon you…” (Deuteronomy 28:1,15).
 As long as Israel was obedient to God, He was faithful to His promise.
 The Lord fulfilled His promise to Israel in delivering them from many of their enemies, such as Egypt, Midian and Philistia.

-Sadly, Israel as a nation failed to maintain their allegiance to God time and time again (Nehemiah 9: 26-28).
+In the Old Testament, Israel as a nation failed to maintain their allegiance to God time and time again (Nehemiah 9: 26-28).
 Much of the Old Testament is filled with stories of Israel’s rebellion (The books of Judges,1 & 2 Kings, 1 & 2 Chronicles, Isaiah, Jeremiah, Hosea).
 While there were always some faithful in Israel (1 Kings 19:18), the nation often became corrupted (Judges 10:6).

 To prevent this corruption, the Lord warned the nation as to the type of king Israel should have.
 God even communicated specific guidelines that the king should and should not do in order to remain blessed (Deuteronomy 17:15-20).
 However, these words of wisdom were generally cast aside and ignored by most kings.
 Thus, the nation fell because of it (Nehemiah 13:26).